Wang Zhi (pirate): King of Hui: The wokou pirate lord

-The destruction of Shuangyu disrupted the relatively orderly system of illegal trade previously centered around the port, and the smugglers scattered across the Chinese coast, with some becoming pirates in the process.
+The destruction of Shuangyu disrupted the relatively orderly system of illegal trade previously centered around the port, and the smugglers scattered across the Chinese coast, with some becoming pirate raiders in the process.
 For his part, Wang Zhi re-established himself at Ligang (瀝港, also named Liegang 列港, on Jintang Island) and continued expanding his consortium.
 He adopted Mao Haifeng (毛海峰), a Zhejiang trader skilled in the use of Portuguese cannons, as his son and utilized the latter's knowledge to fit his ships with cannons.
 In 1551, he led a coalition of merchant-pirates to destroy his rival Chen Sipan (陳思泮) with the connivance of the Ningbo military officials.
 With Chen Sipan defeated, Wang Zhi's supremacy in the China seas was assured.
 Many pirates fell in behind Wang Zhi, and it was said that no ship dared to sail without his banner.

 In a bid to have the Ming government lift the maritime prohibition and legitimize his illicit trade, Wang Zhi portrayed his expansion as keeping the peace on the coast.
 He collaborated with the Ming officials by turning Chen Sipan over to the authorities.
 Despite these efforts, the Ming authorities tightened the restrictions later in 1551 by banning even fishing boats from going out to sea, and Wang Zhi was only rewarded 100 shoulder-loads of rice for his trouble.
 Wang Zhi, indignant, dumped the rice into the sea and sent his pirate fleets to loot the Chinese coast.
 The Ming responded by sending the military general Yu Dayou with several thousand war junks to dislodge Wang Zhi from Ligang in 1553.
 Wang Zhi fled to Japan.